JiahaoChow/midas_pl/docs/source/extend.rst

    To customize the configuration, you have two options:

    1. Modify the Default Configuration: Directly update the default configuration to suit your requirements.

    2. Create and Customize a New Configuration:
       Duplicate the default configuration as a new item.
       Make your modifications to the new item.
-   Specify the new configuration item when calling the model's configure functions (e.g., ``MIDAS.configure_data_from_dir(task, transform, config_name='new_item')``).
+      Specify the new configuration item when calling the model's configure functions (e.g., ``MIDAS.configure_data_from_dir(task, transform, config_name=new_item)``).

 1. **Transformation Before Encoding**: Set the transformation function for the data before encoding.